jncrocks/deAI/README.md

 <h2>deAI</h2>
 A content filter list that removes AI Elements on YouTube (Desktop only.
-Support for mobile version coming soon) and Google (Both mobile and destop version).
+Support for mobile version coming soon) and Google (Both mobile and desktop versions).

 <h3>Compatibility:</h3>
 <pre>